 Review by Ian Keogh

-Miriam Katin was an infant during World War II when the country of her birth became a Nazi puppet state, and therefore not safe for any Jewish family.
+Miriam Katin was an infant during World War II when her birth-country Hungary became a Nazi puppet state, and therefore not safe for any Jewish family.
 She relives her childhood years to create this haunting memoir reinterpreting what she now realises were traumatic events, mainly concentrating on her mother Esther’s experiences, but also incorporating interludes from later years.

 Careers in graphic art and animation provide a solid artistic foundation for Katin producing her first graphic novel in her fifties, largely in richly detailed pencilled elegance, slipping into coloured pencils for sequences set beyond her childhood.
 It’s a virtuoso performance, deliberately echoing period commercial advertising, whether poised or cartooning, morphing into a more exaggerated style for extreme moments.